 Hamid Karzai was already an incumbent at the time of the 2004 election.
-He relied on inflated figures from refugee voting in Pakistan to scrape over the 50% mark and achieve a first round victory.
+He relied on inflated figures from refugee voting in Pakistan to scrape over the 50% mark and achieve the first-round victory.
 The US-led international community has heavily involved in running this election but was also heavily invested in Karzai and so kept quiet about his first experience of rigging.
-Instead they hailed this rigged election as the first successful democratic practice in the history of Afghanistan and merely noted that a few flaws could be expected first time round.
+Instead, they hailed this rigged the election as the first successful democratic practice in the history of Afghanistan and merely noted that a few flaws could be expected first time round.
 Ordinary Afghans kept quiet as they hoped that an international backed leader might make their lives better.

 The main lesson which Karzai and his allies learned from 2009 was that they should never to leave things to chance.
 More dangerously, Karzai has accumulated an inner circle of advisers who practice ethnic politics and are determined to use the presidential palace’s control over the electoral machinery to preserve what they consider to be the Pashtun divine right to rule over Afghanistan.
 This clique is prepared to gamble with the fate of the country in their willingness to manipulate the provincial administrations, the security forces and the electoral machinery to trump democratic politics.